sonatype-nexus-community/nexus-ci-examples/README.md

 To make the builds repeatable and simple, this project include Jenkins Docker build nodes provided as Docker containers with a preconfigured build environment for each ecosystem; for example for Maven build example, the container preconfigures Maven and Java.
 The Dockerfile and supporting content are provided with each build example branch.

-# Usage insructions for Jenkins
+# Usage instructions for Jenkins
 Jenkins setup

 You will need the "Docker" and “Nexus Platform” plugins